2ndSightLab/ai-tracker/mistake-tracker.md

 I had a variable in a file to solve a problem because the model coudl not resovel the problem.
 It was a simple fix.
 The model told me it no longer needed taht data and to remove it.
 Then it spent 20+ minutes figuring out hat wa sthe corect solution after spinning its wheels on no-end and completely re-architecting the program.

-Now it chagned teh code and is claiming the problem is fixed when I never added teh variabe yet all tests pass.
-Right..

 10 PM - Kiro is being dumb again.

 This was from earlier today: